 Meet the Staff

-Dyan Atkins, M.S., Academic Advisor
+Dyan Atkins, M.S., SYI Academic Advisor

 Dyan Atkins joined the Academic Advising staff in 2013 as the Title V Sophomore Year Initiative Academic Advisor for first-time full-time freshmen and sophomore students.
 She earned a B.S. in English literature from Iona College, an M.S. in Counseling from Long Island University, and a Professional Diploma in Counseling from Manhattan College.
 Dyan is a Nationally Certified Counselor.
 She has worked as an Academic Advisor for Mercy College and Sacred Heart University in Connecticut where she specialized in advising students pursuing the health professions.
 Dyan has dedicated her career to helping students achieve academic and personal success through a holistic approach to advising.

-Diane Dellacorte, M.S., Academic Advisor
+Elizabeth Denhoff, M.S., SYI Academic Advisor

-Jamie Camino, M.S.W., Data Analyst
+Jamie Camino, M.S.W., SYI Data Analyst

-Jamie Camino joined the Division of Student Affairs and Enrollment Management as a Data Analyst of the Title V Sophomore Year Initiative (SYI) in 2013.
+Jamie Camino joined the Division of Student Affairs and Enrollment Management as a Data Analyst for the Title V Sophomore Year Initiative (SYI) in 2013.
 She earned a B.S. in Psychology and a M.S.W. with a research concentration from Fordham University.
 She has worked in various research projects for Women’s Housing Economic and Development Corporation (WHEDco), Survey Research Operations at the University of Michigan, and Jewish Home and Lifecare.
 Some projects include program evaluations of a peer-led sex education program, childcare providers’ training program, and a high school assistance program.
 In addition, Jamie has assisted with data collection efforts for studying the impacts of students in Harlem Children’s Zone Promise Academy Charter School.
 Jamie’s statistically oriented training, broad-based research experience, as well as her exposure as a social worker provides her with the dedication and skills to highlight SYI's program outcomes and accomplishments.

-Ramona Texidor, Administrative Assistant
+Ramona Texidor, B.S., SYI Administrative Assistant

 Ramona Texidor joined the Division of Student Affairs and Enrollment Management as Administrative Assistant to the Director of Title V Sophomore Year Initiative (SYI) in 2013.
-She earned her degree in Office Administration from Queens College.
+She earned a B.A. in Office Administration from Queens College.
 Ramona has over eleven years of experience working in both private and public institutions.
 She is bilingual in English and Spanish and has extensive experience in the fields of administration, secretarial, and customer service.